-Parametric tests are significantly affected by the outliers.
+Parametric tests are significantly affected by outliers.
 In the case of extreme values or outliers in data, parametric tests do not provide accurate results.
 That’s why we need to apply NPT tests in such cases because these tests do not seriously affect by outliers.

-Parametric tests are applicable in the case of continuous or variable data set like length, mass, etc. On the other hand, NPT tests are applicable in the case of variable as well as attribute data (eg- pass/fail or yes/no).
+Parametric tests are applicable in the case of continuous or variable data sets like length, mass, etc. On the other hand, NPT tests are applicable in the case of variable as well as attribute data (eg- pass/fail or yes/no).